Skip to content

 SubcommandDescription

-upApply pending migrations
+upApply all pending migrations

-downRoll back the last migration
+downRoll back the last applied migration

-statusShow applied and pending migrations
+statusShow which migrations have been applied and which are pending

-create <NAME>Create a new migration file
+create <NAME>Create a new migration file pair (up/down SQL)

 Examples: